Bulb Varieties & Planting Tips

 - Muscari (PR) or Grape hyacinths look like inverted grape bunches in deep royal blue with white edges.
 They naturalize easily.
 If blooms fail to appear, it’s time to dig up and divide clumps.
 Grow 6 – 8 inches tall.

 - Colchicum – Known as Fall-blooming Crocus because the pink and white, crocus-like blooms emerge now.
 In contrast to other bulbs, the foliage doesn’t appear until spring then dies back as blooms emerge.

 - Chionodoxa (PR) flower in multiple blooms from one bulb and emerge in March and April.
 Plant these in outdoor planters or around rock outcroppings and along the edges of perennial beds for a bright early show of blues, purples and pinks.

-Tips on Planting
+Tips for Planting

-If the bulbs you wish to grow are delectable to garden pests– like anemone, hyacinth or tulips, try planting them in clusters within a bulb cage.
+- If the bulbs you wish to grow are delectable to garden pests– like anemone, hyacinth or tulips, try planting them in clusters within a bulb cage.
 Instructions to Make a Bulb Cage